Chuy: Economy

 It is a border city, adjacent to the Brazilian city of Chuí.
 Both cities share the main avenue which serves as the borderline.
 Chuy is a relatively thriving centre for trade with the Brazilians and has several shops to cater for tourists.
-It is not unusual for Uruguayans from the Montevideo area to make long journeys in order to make purchases of goods at the Brazilian border which would cost significantly more at home.
+It is not unusual for Uruguayans from the Montevideo area to make long journeys in order to purchase goods across the border which would cost significantly more at home.
 Many duty-free shops offer spirits, cosmetics, clothing, and luxury goods.
-Finally, there is a casino in Uruguay's Chuy, whereas gambling is forbidden on the Brazilian side.
+There is a casino in Uruguay's Chuy, whereas gambling is forbidden on the Brazilian side.